ism-feedback/ism-fish/README.md

 # ism-fish
-Feedback and usage report repository for ISM data set XXXXX.
+Issue tracking for ISM fish data in the VertNet and other data portals.
+This data set corresponds to GBIF data set XXXXX.